Audit Committee Charter

 The Board shall designate one member of the Committee to act as its chairperson.
 The Committee shall meet in person or telephonically at least quarterly at such times and places determined by the Committee chairperson, with further meetings to occur, or actions to be taken by unanimous written consent, when deemed necessary or desirable by the Committee or its chairperson.
 The chairperson, with input from the other members of the Committee and, where appropriate, management, shall set the agendas for Committee meetings.
 A majority of the members of the Committee shall constitute a quorum; when more than two members are present, the act of a majority of such members at a meeting at which a quorum exists shall be the act of the Committee.
 When only two members are present and constitute a quorum, the unanimous vote of the two members shall constitute the act of the Committee.
 The Committee may request that any directors, officers or other employees of the Company, or any other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee to provide such pertinent information as the Committee requests.
 The Committee may exclude from its meetings any persons it deems appropriate in order for the Committee to fulfill its responsibilities.

 The Committee may form and delegate authority to subcommittees when appropriate.
 The Committee shall maintain minutes or other records of its meetings and shall give regular reports to the Board on these meetings and such other matters as required by this Charter or as the Board shall from time to time specify.

-Except as expressly provided in this Charter, the Company’s Amended and Restated By-Laws or the Company’s Corporate Governance Guidelines, or as required by law, regulation or the NYSE listing standards, the Committee shall set its own rules of procedure.
+Except as expressly provided in this Charter, the Company’s Amended and Restated By-laws or the Company’s Corporate Governance Guidelines, or as required by law, regulation or the NYSE rules, the Committee shall set its own rules of procedure.